aashishvasu/OpenComposite/README.md

 This program contains code derived from [audio-router](https://github.com/audiorouterdev/audio-router).
 Audio-router is Free Software under the GPLv3, same as this project.

+### INIH

+This program uses the [inih](https://github.com/benhoyt/inih) INI parsing library by Ben Hoyt.
+This is available under the MIT licence, a copy of which can be found in the `LICENSE_INIH` file of this repository.

 ## Compiling (**for developers**)

 Download the Source Code from [GitLab](https://gitlab.com/znixian/OpenOVR) - it's under the GPLv3 licence.